Michelle Hunziker: Personal life

 Hunziker was married to Italian singer Eros Ramazzotti from 1998.
 They separated in 2002 and divorced in 2009.
 She acquired Italian citizenship through this marriage.
 The marriage produced a daughter.

 Hunziker announced her engagement to the Trussardi heir Tomaso Trussardi in 2013.
 The couple have two daughters together.

 In 2017, Hunziker announced that she blamed a cult for her divorce from Ramazzotti.
 She said that the cult tried to persuade her that he was a bad influence on her and to isolate her from her family.
 This statement caused an outcry in Italy.

+In the fall of 2024, Hunziker and her daughter Aurora had the text Liebe ohne Leiden, a song of Udo Jürgens tattooed on the neck.